Every serious student of the Word knows the enemy wants to control and direct our thought lives.

 Don’t allow your thoughts. . .or anyone else to break your focus off the things of God.

-I’ve taught for years that what you focus on in your life will expand.
+What you focus on in your life will expand.

 When problems arise. . .don’t focus on the problem. . .focus on the solution and you will become known as a problem solver.